-In Bosnia and Herzegovina, We Effect collaborates with one local partner organisation.
+In Bosnia and Herzegovina, We Effect collaborates with two local partner organisations.

 Our work in Bosnia and Herzegovina is part of the We Effect Europe multi-country programme (2018-2022), primarily focusing on sustainable rural development.
 The main emphasis is on national structures but also includes elements of regional processes, synergies and structures.
 The programme functions as a platform to promote sustainable dialogue and regional cooperation.
 The programme includes support to local organisations in Albania, Bosnia and Herzegovina, Kosovo, Moldova and North Macedonia.

-In Bosnia and Herzegovina, we are also working through one national project:
+In Bosnia and Herzegovina, we are also working through two national projects:

 Civil Society and Rural Development in Bosnia and Herzegovina (CiSaRD)

 Partner organisation: Centre for Economic and Rural Development (CERD)